Mike McKenna (ice hockey)

 Mike McKenna (born April 11, 1983) is an American former professional ice hockey goaltender.
-McKenna was selected in the 6th round (172nd overall) of the 2002 NHL Entry Draft by the Nashville Predators and played in the National Hockey League (NHL) with the Tampa Bay Lightning, New Jersey Devils, Columbus Blue Jackets, Arizona Coyotes, Dallas Stars, Ottawa Senators, Vancouver Canucks and Philadelphia Flyers.
+McKenna was selected in the 6th round (172nd overall) of the 2002 NHL Entry Draft by the Nashville Predators and played in the National Hockey League (NHL) with the Tampa Bay Lightning, New Jersey Devils, Columbus Blue Jackets, Arizona Coyotes, Dallas Stars, Ottawa Senators and Philadelphia Flyers.
+Mckenna worked the 2022 Stanley Cup Playoffs for TNT.

 Playing career

 Amateur

 As a youth, McKenna played in the 1997 Quebec International Pee-Wee Hockey Tournament with the St. Louis Blues minor ice hockey team.
-He later played for the Springfield Jr. Blues in the North American Hockey League for two seasons from 1999–2001.
+He later played for the Springfield Jr. Blues in the North American Hockey League for two seasons from 1999 to 2001.

 College

 McKenna played his college hockey for St. Lawrence University, an NCAA Division I team in the ECAC.
-He played for St. Lawrence for four seasons from 2001–2005.
+He played for St. Lawrence for four seasons from 2001 to 2005.
 He was drafted by the Nashville Predators in the sixth round of the 2002 NHL Entry Draft.